-Answer 9.5 Subpart CC requires that all carbon removed from a control device be managed in accordance with Subpart AA (§265.1088(c)(3)(ii)).
-All carbon that meets the definition of hazardous waste must be handled in compliance with specific management standards when removed from the control device, regardless of the volatile organic concentration of the carbon (62 FR 64654; December 8, 1997).
-Spent carbon removed from control devices must be regenerated or reactivated in a unit that is either a Subpart X thermal treatment unit, a unit equipped with and operating air emission controls in compliance with Subparts AA and CC, or a unit that is equipped with and operating air emission controls in compliance with Part 61 or Part 63 of the CAA.
+Answer 9.5 Subpart CC requires that all carbon removed from a control device which is hazardous waste be managed in accordance with §265.1033(m).
+All that meets the definition of hazardous waste must be handled in compliance with specific management standards when removed from the control device, regardless of the volatile organic concentration of the carbon (62 FR 64654; December 8, 1997).
+Spent carbon removed from control devices must regenerated or reactivated in a unit that is either a Subpart X thermal treatment unit, a unit equipped with and operating air emission controls in compliance with Subparts AA and CC, or a unit that is equipped with and operating air emission controls in compliance with Part 61 or Part 63 of the CAA.
 The carbon may also be burned in an incinerator regulated under Subpart O or in a BIF regulated under Part 266, Subpart H (§265.1033(m)).
 Question 9.6 Under what circumstances may a tank's safety device vent directly to the atmosphere?

-Answer 9.6 Safety devices may be opened to allow air emissions to vent directly to the atmosphere whenever doing so is necessary to avoid an unsafe condition (§§265.1085(c)(3)(iii) and 265.1085(g)(2)(ii)).
+Answer 9.6 Safety devices may be opened to allow air emissions to vent directly to the atmosphere whenever doing so is necessary to avoid an unsafe condition $(\S\S265.1085(c)(3)(iii))$ and 265.1085(g)(2)(ii)).
 They may not, however, be used for the planned or routine venting of organic vapors.
 Safety devices function exclusively to prevent physical damage or permanent deformation to a unit or its air emission control equipment by venting to the atmosphere during an unplanned, accidental, or emergency event.
-For example, the safety device may vent to the atmosphere when the tank's internal pressure exceeds the internal pressure operating range as a result of loading operations or diurnal temperature fluctuations (61 FR 59944; November 25, 1996).

-Question 9.7 Is "delay of repair" allowed for closed-vent systems operated in compliance with Subpart CC?
+RCRA Subpart CC - Questions and Answers Working Draft - Do Not Distribute, Cite, or Quote 42 Question 9.7 Is "delay of repair" allowed for closed-vent systems operated in compliance with Subpart CC?
 Answer 9.7 The Subpart CC standards for closed-vent systems do contain a specific "delay of repair" provision.
-Closed-vent systems complying with the Subpart CC standards are subject to the design and operating standards for closed-vents in Subpart AA (§265.1088(b)).
+Closed-vent systems complying with Subpart CC standards are subject to the design and operating standards for closed-vents in Subpart AA (§265.1088(b)).
 The Subpart AA standards require that a first attempt at repair be made within five days after a leak is detected.
 If repair is infeasible without a process shutdown, or if emissions from the immediate repair would exceed those fugitive emissions that would result from operating the leaking vent, repair may be delayed beyond this time period.
 In these instances all repair must be completed before the end of the next process unit shutdown (§265.1033(k)(3)(iii)).

 Question 9.8 Has EPA developed a program to certify emission control equipment under Subpart CC?
 If so, has EPA developed a list of approved manufacturers?
 Answer 9.8 EPA has not developed a program to certify or approve Subpart CC air emission control equipment or equipment manufacturers.
 As a matter of practice, EPA does not endorse the use of specific products or manufacturers to facilitate compliance with any regulatory standards.
 Owners/operators must ensure that all emission control equipment used to comply with Subpart CC standards meets the applicable requirements of the rule.

-10.0 INSPECTION AND MONITORING

-Subpart CC requires that all covers, closed-vent systems, and control devices subject to Subpart CC be inspected and monitored to ensure that organic air emissions are being controlled.
+RCRA Subpart CC - Questions and Answers Working Draft - Do Not Distribute, Cite, or Quote 43 10.0 INSPECTION AND MONITORING General Information Subpart CC requires that all covers, closed-vent systems, and control devices subject to Subpart CC be inspected and monitored to ensure that organic air emissions are being controlled.
 The inspection and monitoring requirements for each of these control mechanisms are different.